chuq2b2/MyCorner/backend/README.md

 - `POST /webhook/clerk`: Handle Clerk webhook events (currently supports user deletion)

+### User Synchronization

+- `POST /sync/check-deletions`: Start a background task that checks all users in Supabase against Clerk and deletes any that no longer exist
+- `POST /sync/check-deletion/{user_id}`: Check a specific user against Clerk and delete if they don't exist

 ### Testing

 - `GET /`: Simple health check endpoint
 - `POST /test-webhook`: Test endpoint to simulate user deletion webhook

+## Automated Tasks

+The server includes a built-in scheduler that runs the following tasks:

+- User Synchronization: Runs daily at 3:00 AM to check all users in Supabase against Clerk and delete any that no longer exist

 ## Development